 ‘’If we speak of the state, come 80s come General Zia ul Haq era, the Shariah or any other law in the name of Islam regards murder as a private offense, which means you can settle it by paying a fine,’’ said Nafisa Shah, Chairperson of Pakistan’s National Commission for Human Development (NCHD).

-‘’What is interesting is that your so-called local tribesmen are killing for honour but your state is also allowing those type of mediations to take place,” she said.
+‘’What is interesting is that your so-called local tribesmen are killing for honour but your state is also allowing those type of mediations to take place,”

 There are several legal provisions that are compensated to the victimized party, provided it’s a mutual agreement.